 In examining the Heisei series, I am forced to conclude Miki Saegusa was a prime example of a missed opportunity: an admittedly likable character who was never utilized to a particularly compelling degree.
 And in comparing her part in the later Heisei movies to something similar from a superior product, I cannot help but salute Shusuke Kaneko‘s magnificent Gamera trilogy from 1995-1999.
 The qualitative difference is astonishing.
 Each film in this trio featured one or more characters with extrasensory powers as well as the concept of humans linked to monsters—except, unlike the makers of the ’90s Godzilla movies, Kaneko seized hold of the idea with both hands and ran with it.

-In a somewhat similar vein to Miki, Asagi follows Gamera around.
+In a somewhat similar vein to Miki, Asagai follows Gamera around.
 But her following him amounts to more than determining his destination.
 (The scenes of her doing so also stand superior entertainment-wise, as she often has to improvise on how to keep up with him; it’s not until the very end that she’s granted one of those JSDF helicopters Miki had at her disposal.)
 During the Mt.
 Fuji scene, Gamera’s arm is sliced wide open by Gyaos’ beam—and blood simultaneously pours down Asagi’s arm.
 Previously, we’d seen signs of wounds on Asagi’s wrists (following Gamera suffering a similar injury), and now we have an explanation.
 The filmmakers deliver this on a purely visual level, which makes it all the more fun.
 And to render an already interesting dynamic even more interesting, they introduce Asagi’s ability to channel some of her own energy to Gamera, allowing him to escape.
-Asagi doesn’t simply stand off to the side during the action; her being there influences the outcome!
+Asagai doesn’t simply stand off to the side during the action; her being there influences the outcome!
 How many times can such a compliment be paid to Miki?
 Remove Miki Saegusa from her movies and almost none of them change.
 Remove Asagi Kusanagi from Gamera: Guardian of the Universe and the story turns out drastically different.

-Again, one could discuss the subsequent two chapters in the trilogy, but that first movie, by itself, even when examining one particular element, perfectly demonstrates how much better the Gamera pictures of the 1990s were compared to their Toho counterparts.
+Again, one could discuss the subsequent two chapters in the trilogy, but that first movie, by itself, even when examining one particular element, perfectly demonstrates how much better the Gamera pictures of the 1990s were compared to their Godzilla counterparts.
 Shusuke Kaneko and screenwriter Kazunori Ito took the same idea—a psychic person who can feel the monsters—and went much further with it in one movie than Toho managed six times out.

-The moment in Godzilla vs. Destoroyah that made me realize just how much Megumi Odaka had grown as an actress was her reaction to being told Junior’s course would be changed with or without her assistance.
+The moment in Godzilla vs. Destoroyah that made me realize just how much Megumi ODaka had grown as an actress was her reaction to being told Junior’s course would be changed with or without her assistance.
 In one of their better visual choices, Takao Okawara and cinematographer Yoshinori Sekiguchi maintain a long shot on Miki as Meru vanishes through a door in the background.
-The shot remains locked down as Miki silently decides what to do, the wheels in her head visibly turning, making another “lesser of two evils” decisions, before quickly wheeling around and following her companion.
+The shot remains locked down as Miki silently decides what to do, the wheels in her head visibly turning, making another “lesser of two evils” decision, before quickly wheeling around and following her companion.
 Her expression reads a consummate blend of frustration and regret.
 This was the final film in Odaka’s acting career (though she did continue to perform on the stage, later transitioning into an assortment of other jobs in other industries) and it’s somewhat saddening to think her time in movies stopped just when she seemed to be getting a firm grip on her craft.
 I hope someone involved in the Godzilla franchise is at least aware of her willingness to participate in future entries.
-With good fortune, should her return to the silver screen manifest into reality, the studio will uphold their end of the bargain by providing her with a script worthy of her talent.
+With good fortune, should her wish to return to the silver screen manifest into reality, the studio will uphold their end of the bargain by providing her with a script worthy of her talent.

 Despite all the dramatic shortcomings and missed opportunities, would I be interested in seeing the return of Miki Saegusa?